SophieS9/SG-RMarkdown-Intro/Intro_RMarkdown.md

 <img src="./Images/Run_Chunks.png">
 </p>

 This runs the code within the console, just like a normal script, and output that would have been printed in the console is embedded within the R markdown file beneath the code chunk.
 This includes text, tables, plots and any error messages.
+Code chunks can contain anything that would run in the console, as well as comments lines that start with a hash.
+The can have as many lines of code as you like.
 Have a go at running the code chunks which have been provided by the default template.

 The first code chunk:
 ````